Narcissists are like chameleons that blend into your life and make themselves seem indispensable.

 11. They hoover you back in when you try to move on.

-Even after you’ve broken free from a narcissist, they may try to “hoover” you back into the relationship.
-This involves showering you with affection, apologies, and promises of change.
-They might even try to manipulate you through shared memories or guilt trips.
+Even after you’ve managed to break free, a narcissist may try to hoover you back in.
+This involves a sudden U-turn where they shower you with apologies, promises of change, and declarations of love.
+They might use shared memories or pretend there’s an “emergency” just to get you to pick up the phone.
 It’s important to remember that this is just another tactic to regain control, and their behaviour is unlikely to change in the long run.
+Once they feel like they’ve got you back, the cycle of abuse usually starts all over again, often worse than it was before.

 12. They try to ruin your reputation.

-When a narcissist realises they are losing control, they may attempt to damage your reputation by spreading rumours, lies, or half-truths about you to mutual friends and family.
-This is done to isolate you further and make it difficult for you to find support outside of the relationship.
-It also serves as a way for the narcissist to maintain their own image and deflect blame for the relationship’s demise.
+When a narcissist realises they are losing control for good, they often move into the smear campaign phase.
+They may attempt to damage your reputation by spreading rumours, lies, or half-truths to mutual friends and family.
+This is done to isolate you further and make it difficult for you to find support while you’re trying to heal.
+It also serves as a way for the narcissist to maintain their own “perfect” image and deflect blame for the relationship falling apart.
+By making you out to be the unstable or difficult one, they protect their ego and try to get one last win at your expense.